trufnetwork/node/truflation/scripts/deploy_instructions.md

 This will deploy the primitives and composed streams to the kwil database.

-Beware: This step takes a lot of time, as there's a lot of transactions to occur.
+Beware: This step takes a lot of time, as there's a lot of transactions to occur (30+ minutes).
 Be patient.

 ## Add data to the database